tangyixuan/SQuAD-SRC/README.md

 | Female | 1,2,5,6,9,10,13,14,17,18,21,22  |
 | Male | 3,4,7,8,11,12,15,16,19,20,23,24  |

 SQuAD-SRC poses new challenges for spoken reading comprehension, including addressing the semantic gap between two modalities, and the complexity and variations associated with complex human voices.
+Besides spoken reading comprehension, it's also suitable for evaluating ASR, contextualized ASR, speaker recognition, etc.